-6.11 The Statement of Community Involvement sets out the Council's approach to community and stakeholder involvement in planning matters.
-We prepared a new Statement of Community Involvement and it was adopted in April 2017.
+6.9 The Statement of Community Involvement (SCI) sets out the Council's approach to community and stakeholder involvement in planning matters.
+We prepared and adopted a SCI in April 2017.
+It is our intention to publish a new SCI in 2022.